grea09/color/doc/heart-icapsv3.md

 Another potential application for such plans is relative to domains that work with approximative data.
 Our main example here is intent recognition which is the original motivation for this work.
 Planners are not meant to solve intent recognition problems.
 However, several works extended what is called in psychology the *theory of mind*.
 That theory is the equivalent of asking "*what would **I** do if I was them ?*" when observing the behavior of other agents.
 This leads to new ways to use *inverted planning* as an inference tool.
 One of the first to propose that idea was @baker_goal_2007 that use Bayesian planning to infer intentions. @ramirez_plan_2009 found an elegant way to transform a plan recognition problem into classical planning.
 This is done simply by encoding temporal constraints in the planning domain in a similar way as @baioletti_encoding_1998 describe it to match the observed action sequence.
 A cost comparison will then give a probability of the goal to be pursued given the observations.
+@chen_planning_2013 extended this with multi-goal recognition.
 A new method, proposed by @sohrabi_plan_2016, makes the recognition fluent centric.
 It assigns costs to missing or noisy observed fluents, which allows finer details and less preprocessing work than action-based recognition.
 This method also uses a meta-goal that combines each possible goal and is realized when at least one of these goals is satisfied.
 Sohrabi *et al.* state that the quality of the recognition is directly linked to the quality and domain coverage of the generated plans.
 Thus guided diverse planning[^diverse] was preferred along with the ability to infer several probable goals at once.

 [^diverse]: Diverse planning aims to find a set of $m$ plans that are distant of $d$ from one another.